OLED: One-Class Learned Encoder-Decoder Network with Adversarial Context Masking for Novelty Detection: Experiments

 \subsection{Video Novelty Detection}

 One of the common use cases of one-class classification is in the domain of novelty detection for surveillance purposes \cite{gong2019memorizing,zhou2017anomaly, sabokrou2018adversarially}.
 Nonetheless, this task is more difficult in the video domain because of the variations of mobile objects across the frames.
-In this experiment, each frame of the dataset is divided into patches of size 30×30 pixels.
+In this experiment, each frame of the dataset is divided into patches of size 30×30 pixels following \cite{sabokrou2018adversarially}.
 Training patches only include scenes of walking pedestrians, while in the testing phase, patches are extracted from outlier frames that contain abnormal as well as normal objects.
-Frame-level Area under the Curve (AUC) and Equal Error Rate (EER) are the two metrics used to compare our method with state-of-the-art methods in recent years.
-As depicted in Table \ref{ucsd_exp}, our method outperforms recent state-of-the-art models in the task of video novelty detection.
-More specifically, our approach achieves an AUC performance of 99.02\% and an EER of 5.4\%.
-The visualization in Figure \ref{ucsd_scores} demonstrates the separability of anomaly scores for the inlier and outlier class.
+Frame-level AUROC and EER are the two metrics used to compare our method with state-of-the-art methods in recent years.
+As depicted in Table \ref{ucsd_exp}, our method outperforms recent state-of-the-art models in the video novelty detection task.
+More specifically, our approach achieves an AUCROC performance of 99.02\% and an EER of 5.4\%.
+The visualization in Figure \ref{ucsd_scores} demonstrates the separability of anomaly scores for inliers and outliers.